Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 But to a large extent and given the myriad of evidence and studies, lithium has proven to be a miracle in the study of mental health and bipolar disorder in particular.

 Most people use lithium for years without any issues.
-However, some people experience adverse effects with the drug, such as blurred vision, kidney problems, and thyroid issues after prolonged use.
-But one may drastically reduce the risks of lithium's side effects by using the med in very little amounts, considered subtherapeutic doses (anything below 0.6 mmol/L that still does the job).
+However, some people experience adverse effects with the drug, such as blurred vision, kidney problems, and thyroid issues after long term use.

 Author